Wind-River/meta-secure-core/meta-encrypted-storage/README.md

 In runtime, for example, create LUKS partition on /dev/sdb1 with the name "my_luks_part":
 ```
-# luks-setup.sh -d /dev/sdb1 -n my_luks_part -e
+# luks-setup -d /dev/sdb1 -n my_luks_part -e
 ```
 Note: if TPM is detected, the passphrase will be generated automatically.

-For more uses about luks-setup.sh, run it with -h option.
+For more uses about luks-setup, run it with -h option.

 ##### Retrieve the passphrase
 ```